 U.S. Department of State

-Once approved, the employer or agent is sent a notice of approval, Form I-797.
+If USCIS approves your application, it will send you a notice of approval, Form I-797.
 Save this form for the visa application process.

 Applicants for temporary work visas should apply at the American Embassy or Consulate Office in the region of their place of permanent residence.